simmerv

 Simmerv

 Simmerv is a RISC-V SoC emulator written in Rust and compilable to WebAssembly.
-It started as a fork of Takahiro’s riscv-rust emulator, but by now 98% of the code has been rewritten, making it far more complete and faster.
+It began as a fork of Takahiro’s riscv-rust emulator, but has by now been extensively rewritten, making it far more complete and much faster.
 Ultimately, we expect it to become substantially faster, but this work is delayed until we are able to run standard benchmarks and off-the-shelf Linux distributions.

 Online Demo